taneshsin/EngageTrack-AI/docs/Help_Center.md

 ## 👤 1.
 Select a User

 Use the **dropdown menu** to choose a simulated user.
-Their full profile — including subscription type, usage, support calls, and churn risk — will be displayed.
+Their full profile — including subscription type, usage, support calls, A/B variant, and churn risk — will be displayed.

 ---

 ## 💡 2.
 Generate AI-Driven Recommendations

 - Click 🔁 **Generate New Nudge** to simulate a fresh engagement tip
 - Nudges are based on behavioral indicators such as low usage, frequent support calls, billing delays, and contract type
 - You can see tailored suggestions that help reduce churn and improve retention

 ---

 ## 📥 3.
 Download User Summary

-Click the **Download Summary** button to export user insights (plan type, delay, churn risk, and AI nudge) as a TXT file — useful for mock reporting or reviews.
+Click the **Download Summary** button to export user insights (plan type, A/B variant, churn risk, and AI nudge) as a TXT file — useful for mock reporting or reviews.

 ---

 ## 📊 4.
 Explore the System Dashboard

-Navigate to the **Analytics Dashboard tab** to view:
+Navigate to the **Analytics Dashboard** tab to view:

 - 🔥 Usage Frequency Distribution
 - 📞 Support Call Frequency
 - ⏳ Payment Delay Distribution
 - 📅 Contract Type Breakdown
-- 🧪 A/B Variant Allocation (if available)
+- 🧪 A/B Variant Distribution
+- ❌ Churn Rate by Variant

 These charts reflect aggregated metrics across the simulated user base.